edenhaus/ha-prosenic/README.md

 On the other hand, if you don't have HACS installed or if you don't plan to install it, then you can use manual installation.

 ## Option A: Installing via HACS
-Go to settings and add this repository as integration.
-Afterwards search for "Prosenic Vacuum Cleaner" and click on Install: when done, proceed with component setup.
+Search for "Prosenic Vacuum Cleaner" and click on Install: when done, proceed with component setup.

 ## Option B: Classic installation (custom_component)
 1. Download the latest zip release archive from [here](release-zip) (or clone the git master branch)